 To calculate the return on investment, the SJI team looked at the costs and benefits and compared hiring a Medical Assistant apprentice on their first day versus a Medical Assistant who graduated from a two-year program at a technical or community college (see graphic below).
 Because of the costs up front for training, mentoring, and coordination, the academically trained Medical Assistant comes out ahead in the first year.
 “But by Year Three, those tables turn.
 That’s because we start to look at the benefits side.
 Retention is the largest driver of that benefit,” Ryan said.
 Apprenticeship can help people find their place within a larger organization, learn your culture, and align with your values and mission.
 He added that it’s important to note that apprentices are still providing value from the beginning as they see patients (generating revenue) and move through their apprenticeship.

-Apprenticeship is also a model for an equitable talent pipeline.
+Apprenticeship is also a model for an equitable talent pathway.
 The cost of higher education (tuition, books, living expenses, etc.) prevents many people from being able to access that path.
 Apprentices earn money while they learn skills.
 “Apprenticeship takes whole groups of people who feel that higher education is unattainable and closes that aspiration gap,” said Ryan.
 As a full-time employee, apprentices also have the support of healthcare and other benefits that students may not have.
 As Ryan said when he introduced SJI, it’s important to partner for equity so that we have a workforce that works for all of us.

 The last thing we discussed in the interview is the opportunities for smaller employers.
 While the administrative requirements of apprenticeship and structural things you have to do could be a challenge on your own, the Health Care Apprenticeship Consortium supports employers every step of the way.
 We help you hire an apprentice (you can start with just one), identify mentors, create a program that works for you, and evaluate the apprentice along the way.
 And we’ll share what we’re learning from working with larger employers so that everyone benefits.
 There’s more work to be done, but we want all employers in the state to be able to access a diverse, equitable, highly-trained and highly-competent workforce.